discordjs/guide/guide/voice/receiving-audio.md

 The `mode` option defaults to `'opus'` and can alternatively be `'pcm'`.
 When `'opus'` is specified, discord.js will not attempt to decode each received Opus packet.
 The stream created in this case will be a ReadableStream of Opus packets.

-With `'pcm'` specified, discord.js will attempt to decode each received Opus packet into PCM, giving you a stream of raw audio that can be processed by other applications.
+With `'pcm'` specified, discord.js will attempt to decode each received Opus packet into PCM, giving you a stream of raw audio that other applications can process.

 Additionally, you can specify the `end` option.
 It defaults to `'silence'`, which ends the ReadableStream once the user stops talking.
 The option can also be `'manual'`, which means the stream doesn't end until you end it yourself.
 Note that discord.js will not interpolate silence into gaps in the audio (where the user has stopped speaking); this is something you will have to do yourself.